 Cut squash and cucumber into thin 4 inch long veggie sticks.

 To hold things together I made hummus in my blender just with garbanzo beans, red peppers and garlic.
 (I added the pepper just at the end of blending so it kept some texture and color) You could also pat some brown rice into this.

 Place the veggies at the wider end and gently roll the wrap, smoothing as you go.

-Set them on a paper towel to soak up extra water.
+Set the rollson a paper towel to soak up extra water.
 They will firm up and also flavors will blend if you then set them in the fridge for later that day, or overnight.
-(Which reminds me, I need to go put my black beans in to soak)

-While I prepped my veggies I aside some chard to freeze for smoothies, tossing into soups, or adding at the end of roasting vegetables.
+While I prepped my veggies, I set aside some chard to freeze for smoothies, tossing into soups, or adding at the end of roasting vegetables.

 Freeze some Chard

 Chard is simple to freeze – just fold it up into a freezer bag.
 Seal the top, using a straw at the end to suck out the air and “vacuum pack” your chard.
 These are easy to stack in your freezer.
 Don’t worry about the thick stems – to use the chard, you just break a chunk from the frozen bag full (honest, it works) and toss it into your favorite soup, chili, roasted veggies, or cook it up with just some balsamic vinegar .